 Robinson was well-loved around the country, especially in his hometown of Baltimore, for donning his Batman suit and visiting with terminally ill children in local area hospitals.
 He also visited schools to speak about bullying issues.
 He also traveled the country in the Batmobile stopping at various children’s hospitals along the route to hand out Batman toys to sick children.
 Robinson became a national news figure and viral internet star when he was pulled over in the Batmobile wearing his full Batsuit for not having proper tags on the vehicle.

-Our sincere condolences go out to Featherstone’s family and friends during this difficult time.
+Our sincere condolences go out to Robinson’s family and friends during this incredibly difficult time.

 The post Baltimore Batman Killed After Being Struck By A Vehicle On I-70 appeared first on The World Of Pop Culture.